zackforbing/ruby-submissions/1605/module_4_assignments/gametime/matt-kris/check_in2.markdown

 ### Instructor's Goals for Next Check In

-* Goal 1:
+* Goal 1: Refactor (draw and move behavior in their respective classes)

-* Goal 2:
+* Goal 2: Scoreboard as defined above

-* Goal 3:
+* Goal 3: Draw tests

-_Note: Instructor/Groups can add additional goals beyond 3.
-Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

-* _ie.
-Goals that are not required to meet the checkin, but would be good to have.
-Completion may result in extra credit points_
+* Has addressed increasing difficulty (even if there aren't multiple rounds)

 ### Feedback?